kalanakt/kalanakt/README.md

 - 📫 Reach out to me at: <a href = "mailto: e19198@eng.pdn.ac.lk ">e19198@eng.pdn.ac.lk</a>
 - 💌 Hire me:  <a href = "mailto: e19198@eng.pdn.ac.lk ">◻ Email</a> <a href = "https://t.me/kinu6">◻ Telegram</a>  <a href = "https://wa.me/94760351335">◻ Whatsapp</a>
 - 💠 Stay In Touch: <a href = "https://www.linkedin.com/in/kalanakt">◻ Linkedin</a> <a href = "https://www.facebook.com/kalana.kithmina.735">◻ Facebook</a> <a href = "https://twitter.com/ktintwt">◻ Twitter</a>
+- 💎 Show Some Love & Get Rewards: <a href = "https://www.patreon.com/codexo">◻ Patreon</a>
 <br>

 <!--